ArnaudBnd/sports-betting-fdj-test/README.md

 The application uses a MongoDB database.
 You can spin up a MongoDB instance using Docker.

+You must have Docker installed on your machine.

 Start MongoDB with Docker

 ```bash